-The number after the attribute name indicates information that can be found in the section "Attributes" on page 105.
+The number after the attribute name indicates information that can be found in the section "Attributes" on page 106.

-Attribute Format Meaning gen-nr 9) Decimal no. between 1 and 9999 Number of the FSB config- uration. name 1) 1-15 characters: letters, digits, the special characters '' and '#'.
+Attribute Format Meaning gen-nr 9) Decimal no. between 1 and 9999 Number of the FSB configuration. name 1) 1-15 characters: letters, digits, the special characters '' and '#'.
 A distinction is made between uppercase and lowercase letters.
 The 1st character must not be a digit or an underscore ().
 Name of the PPPAUTH object. short-id 11) Decimal no. between 1 and 9999 Implicitly assigned short identifier loc-id 2) 1-32 printable visible characters.
-Local identification. peer-id 2) 1-32 printable visible characters.
-Partner identification. pap-loc-pwd 2) Name of a file (max.
-63 characters) containing the password in readable text (max.
-32 characters).
-PAP password for the local system. pap-peer-pwd 2) Name of a file (max.
-63 characters) containing the password in readable text (max.
-32 characters).
-PAP password for the partner system. chap-loc-secret 2) Name of a file (max.
-63 characters) containing the CHAP secret in readable text (max.
-255 characters).
-CHAP secret for the local system. chap-peer-secret 2) Name of a file (max.
-63 characters) containing the CHAP secret in readable text (max.
-255 characters).
-CHAP secret for the partner system.
+Local identification.